JsonML.org

 An open source JsonML + Browser-Side Template (JBST) Compiler:

-JsonFx.NET for ASP.NET 2.0-3.5
+JsonFx.NET 1.x for ASP.NET 2.0-3.5

-An open source JsonML builder which doesn't modify the native String/Array objects.
-Requires json2.js:
+An open source JsonML builder script:

 An open source JBST template data-binding script: